 The second incident involved two brave NYPD detectives, Rodney Andrews and James Nemorin, who were working undercover in an gun buy-and-bust operation on Staten Island in 2003.
 Their executions by a thug named Ronell Wilson, who has since avoided the death penalty on the grounds he was mentally incapable of understanding the consequences and gravity of his actions.
-Since his arrest for the murders, he has also succeeded in impregnating a clearly Stockholming prison guard, and continues to remain in jail on a converted-to-life sentence.
+Since his arrest for the murders, he has also succeeded in impregnating a clearly Stockholming prison guard and continues to remain in jail on a converted-to-life sentence.

-What hurt the most about this tragic case was the fact that the FBI-NYPD task force that I worked on in 2003, C-11, had worked closely with Detective Andrews, on a narcotics-conspiracy case in Brownsville, Brooklyn, where he appeared in several undercover roles, on loan from the 122nd precinct he was assigned to in Staten Island.
+What hurts the most about this tragic case was the fact that the FBI-NYPD task force that I worked on in 2003, C-11, had worked closely with Detective Andrews, on a narcotics-conspiracy case in Brownsville, Brooklyn, where he appeared in several undercover roles, on loan from the 122nd precinct he was assigned to in Staten Island.
 He was one of the family.